-- o The bus does not come often enough

-- o The bus is late/delayed

-- o The bus is too hot

-- The bus stops are not safe

-- o The bus stop area is not comfortable to wait

-- o .
-The sidewalks to access the bus are in bad shape

-- The shelters/bus stops are in bad condition

-- o The trip takes too long

-- o Other:

-2) What are some of the obstacles facing passengers when it comes to riding the bus on Routes 11 Comment Box: Ktds the Reague Stuff at the Doo, Comment Box: KEDS Th KEWANG STUTT HT THE DOS!

-3) Which stops or shelters could use improvements on Routes 11, 15, 54, 70, and 80?
-List nearest cross street or landmark if mid-block):

-List 1 \ \ List 2 List 3

-4) What type of improvements could be made to make it easier for people to access and ride the CATS bus system?
-Make SURE That They ALE COMFORTABLE When CLUTHA CATS
+- 1) What is the most common complaint you hear from passengers? - o The bus does not come often enough - o The bus is late/delayed - The bus is too hot - o The bus stops are not safe - o The bus stop area is not comfortable to wait - o The sidewalks to access the bus are in bad shape - The shelters/bus stops are in bad condition - o The trip takes too long - o Other: - 2) What are some of the obstacles facing passengers when it comes to riding the bus on Routes 11, 15, 54, 70, and 80?
+Comment Box: Ktds the Routing HVH At the DOJ, - 3) Which stops or shelters could use improvements on Routes 11, 15, 54, 70, and 80?
+List nearest cross street or landmark if mid-block): - List 1 \( List 2 List 3 - 4) What type of improvements could be made to make it easier for people to access and ride the CATS bus system?
+Make SUCE That They are comfortable when FLCTHQ CATS

-- o Better sidewalks
+- Better sidewalks

-- More shelters
+- o More shelters

-- o Effective wayfinding
+- Effective wayfinding

-- o Better lighting and visibility
+- Better lighting and visibility

 - Wider landing areas

 - More frequent service

-- o Other:
+- Other:

 - 5) Have passengers inquired about on-demand transit services or microtransit services in the area?
 Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing

 - 6) Any other suggestion of improvements that could help riders access the public transportation system.

+Comment:

-7) (Optional) Provide your email address for a chance to win a \$50.00 Amazon gift card:
+- 7) (Optional) Provide your email address for a chance to win a \$50.00 Amazon gift card: